Flag of Solomon Islands: Independence and beyond

 The Independence Day ceremony on 7 July 1978, in Gizo, Western Province – which saw the lowering of the Union Jack and the raising of the new flag – was controversial and led to a confrontation between locals and those from Malaita Province.
 This was because leaders from the Western Council had unsuccessfully lobbied the government to promise greater devolved powers to the provinces, and some of the province's inhabitants viewed the flag ceremony – which had already been engineered to be as subdued as possible – as a demonstration of "Malaitan dominance" over Western Province.

 The Solomon Islander flag has been utilized as a flag of convenience by foreign merchant vessels since 2012.
 That year, an Act was adopted by the country's National Parliament approving of its usage in this manner, with the government predicting more than US$500,000 in taxes annually.
 The transport minister claimed that this would also give local sailors new employment opportunities and expand chances to reap foreign exchange.

 Design

 Symbolism

-The colours and symbols of the flag carry cultural, political, and regional meanings.
+The colours and symbols of the flag have cultural, political, and regional meanings.
 The blue evokes the water, as well as its significance to the country in the form of rivers, rain, and the Pacific Ocean.
 The green alludes to the land, along with the trees and crops that grow on it.
-The yellow epitomizes the sun and its rays separating the land and the ocean.
+The yellow epitomises the sun and its rays separating the land and the ocean.

-The five stars are arranged in three offset rows at the canton, in the shape of the letter X. At first, these were meant to symbolize the provinces that the country was subdivided into at the time of independence.
+The five stars are arranged in three offset rows at the canton, in the shape of the letter X. At first, these were meant to symbolise the provinces that the country was subdivided into at the time of independence (Central, Western, Eastern, Malaita and Honiara Capital).
 Even though new provinces have since been created, the number of stars has remained unchanged.